 CAREFUL WITH EFFECTS AND EQ

-Keep in mind that you’re using one microphone, so adding reverb for the snare will add it for everything else.
+Keep in mind that you’re using one microphone, so adding reverb to the snare will add it for everything else.
 Sometimes that sounds good, but hi-hats with too much reverb or compression might sound pretty weird.

-So with that in mind, if you only do a drum fill 4 times in a song, you could delete the audio until the fill comes up, eq and effect it and turn it up and so on.
+So with that in mind, if you only do a drum fill four times in a song, you could delete the audio until the fill comes up, eq and effect it and turn it up and so on.
 That could be a cool way to get a more rounded sound.

 That is the best way for to record your drums using two microphones.
 Do you have any tips or tricks you’ve used, leave a comment or contact us, we’d love to hear about it.